 Phony "Do Not Call" List: Phone Scam Overview

-Once you enter in this information, it is just a matter of time until you get a phone call from this so-called registry.
+Once you enter in this information, it is just a matter of time until you get a phone call from this so-called list.
 The caller will usually pressure you into paying for their services.
-They will threaten you with things like taking your name off of the registry, which will lead to more and more calls from telemarketers.
+They will threaten you with things like taking your name off of the list, which will lead to more and more calls from telemarketers.

 Regardless of how many threats and promises the caller makes, you need to remain steadfast and decline any offers they are making to keep you "safe."